una/personal-goals/happy-moments/2016_happy-moments.md

 09/18/2016
 ---
 Today I had a 9 hour layover at Heathrow.
 So I ended up going to the Windsor Castle area to get some fresh air and some lunch outside by the castle.
 It was a lovely day and I listened to like half of an audio book by the end of it (6 hours!).

+09/19/2016
+---
+Tonight was the speaker dinner for SmartWeb in Bucharest.
+The dinner was at this really awesome, old restaurant which was *beautiful* on the inside (ceiling covered with paintings).
+There was also live music and much Romanian food.

+09/20/2016
+---
+SmartWeb was today!
+And I was so committed to my weight loss goal that I left the conference to go work out and came back :P

+09/21/2016
+---
+Today I walked around Old Town with Anna and Ruth from the conference yesterday.
+We wandered around shops and went to this beautiful, huge bookstore I stumbled upon yesterday for coffee.
+It was super nice to wander.

+09/22/2016
+---
+I did a walking tour of Bucharest today in the old town.
+It was a great tour and I learned a ton about the history of the city and how much it was changed under communism.

+09/23/2016
+---
+Today I toured the Palace of the Parliament in Bucharest (the second biggest building in the world!).
+And this building is ridiculous -- its bigger underground than above ground and is allegedly filled with escape tunnels.
+It was super ridiculous how grand it was, and I ended up meeting a few people on the tour that I got lunch with afterward.

+09/24/2016
+---
+Today I am flying back to Baltimore (it's a long day full of many flights).
+I watched Boyhood on the flight today, which is a really good movie!
+I loved it :)